keiaa-75/tasks/README.md

    - Download the JSON file
    - Go to "Audience" > "Test Users"
    - Add your preferred Google Account
+5. Place the credentials file:
-5. Rename the downloaded file to `credentials.json` and place it in `src/tasks/`
+   - Rename the downloaded file to `credentials.json`
+   - Place it in `~/.config/tasks/credentials.json`

 ### 2. Installation